MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 China's GDP will eclipse the US GDP in the next several years.

-Saving is the national pasttime in China.
-Borowing & spending is the national pasttime in the US.
+Saving is the national pastime in China.
+Borrowing & spending is the national pastime in the US.

 There has been $6 trillion dollars of stimulus in the past year and most of it has been used to buy Chinese goods.